vtex-apps/io-documentation/docs/en/GettingStarted/develop-native-integrations-with-pixel-apps/2-BasicSetupToDevelopInVtexIo.md

 - `exampleworkspace` should be replaced with the name of the workspace that you've just created.
 - `accountName` should be replaced with the name of the VTEX account in which you are working.

-> ℹ️ *You can run `vtex browse` in your terminal to automatically open your browser using the workspace and account in which you are working*.
+>ℹ️ You can run `vtex browse` in your terminal to automatically open your browser using the workspace and account in which you are working.

 Done!
 Your VTEX account is now connected to the VTEX IO platform and you are technically ready to start developing your Pixel app!